0penAGI/Holographic-AI-Liana/README.md

 ## Features

 - **Interactive UI**: A sleek, mobile-friendly UI with animated message transitions and a dynamic, pulsating background.
-- **Holographic AI (Liana)**: A self-described “golographic AI” with π-resonance networks and graph-based memory for contextual understanding.
+- **Holographic AI (Holo)**: A self-described “golographic AI” with π-resonance networks and graph-based memory for contextual understanding.
 - **Semantic Analysis**: Detects intent, topics, emotions, and keywords using a custom SemanticCore class.
-- **Contextual Memory**: Maintains conversation history and user interests for personalized responses.
+- **Contextual Memory**: Utilizes a `ContextGraph` for maintaining conversation context and a `SemanticCore` for intent, topic, and emotion detection.
-- **Knowledge Agent**: Searches and caches information from Wikipedia, DuckDuckGo, and a local knowledge base for fast, reliable responses.
+- **Knowledge Agent**: Fetches information from Wikipedia, DuckDuckGo, and a local knowledge base, with support for deep search and caching.
 - **Responsive Design**: Optimized for both desktop and mobile devices with a dark/light theme toggle.
-- **π-Resonance Analysis**: Processes user input with adaptive depth (1-3 levels) for tailored responses.
+- **Adaptive Responses**: Adjusts response depth and tone based on user input complexity and preferences (e.g., "deeper" or "simpler"). simpler").
 - **SVG Integration**: Generates dynamic visualizations using the W3C SVG namespace (see [W3C SVG Specification](https://www.w3.org/TR/SVG/)).
 - **Extensible Architecture**: Supports future integration with GitHub agents for automated repository management.